P-plater Car Insurance

 This insurance covers the cost to repair the damage of the other car involved in the accident, but is limited in terms of the amount you will receive.
 So if you were in an accident that caused $8,000 worth of damage to another car and your policy will only cover up to $5,000, you would have to pay for the rest of the damage.

-Comprehensive car insurance not only covers your car if you’re at fault in an accident, but also the other driver.
-And although this type of insurance is on the pricier side, you’ll be covered under a range of situations.
+Comprehensive car insurance covers your car if you’re at fault in an accident, but also the other driver.
+Although this type of insurance is on the pricier side, you’ll be covered for a range of situations.
 Mozo compares some of the latest comprehensive car insurance deals on the market, so if you’re thinking about getting a broader range of cover, use our comprehensive car insurance comparison tool.

 What should I look for in a comprehensive car insurance policy?

-If you are thinking of picking up a comprehensive car insurance policy, there are a number of things you’ll need to keep in mind (and learn!), like:
+If you are thinking of taking out comprehensive car insurance, there are a number of terms you'll need to become familiar with and keep in mind when choosing a policy, like:

 - Sum insured -This is the total amount you are covered for and can be determined two ways: agreed value or market value.
-Agreed value refers to the amount you would be paid if your car was stolen or deemed a ‘write off’ and is agreed on with your insurer, while market value is the amount your car would fetch on an open market.
+Agreed value refers to the amount you would be paid if your car was stolen or deemed a ‘write off’ and is agreed on with your insurer.
+Market value is the amount your car would fetch on an open market.

 What type of policy exclusions will I have as a P-plater?

-You should already know that driving under the influence of drugs or alcohol is forbidden for P-platers, while fully licensed drivers can have a BAC under 0.05%.
+You should already know that driving under the influence of drugs or alcohol is forbidden for P-platers, while fully licensed drivers can have a blood alcohol level under 0.05%.
 P-platers also have to abide by specific road rules until they receive their full license, so if you have an accident, your claim may be rejected if you were caught doing the following:

 - Exceeding the permitted speed limit